 While exploring newer developments hunting new construction, having an experienced agent on your team can be the difference between a good home buying experience and a bad one. will be your guide when navigating the myriad of new homes today to find one that's been built for your family.

 People that buy new construction in a neighborhood aren't happy when the homes that sell after theirs fetch a lesser price.
 Knowing this, the builder or developer often won't bend on price.
 (You'll appreciate this behavior after you've bought a home in a development of new construction!)
 Regardless, depending on the market and the status of the project, there's sometimes room for negotiation.

-Say a home has been on the market a while and the builder is deeply invested, then you have some room.
+Consider a property has been on the market a while and the builder has a lot sunk into it, then you have some room.
 The same goes for show or model homes that have been sitting for a while.
-However, if a home was recently finished, don't count on being able to get a deal.
+However, if a home was just finished, it's unlikely you'll get a deal.

 In situations where a builder won't budge, try getting a break in other areas.
 Ask for them to pay a share of the closing costs, or additional amenities, like an allowance for window treatments, a garage door opener, a sprinkler system or landscaping, or an extended home warranty.
 Or take the contrary route.
 If a home is nearing completion, you can often save money by passing on suggested upgrades from the builder and installing things yourself.